 Martin Luther King Junior Elementary School

-- Martin Luther King Junior Elementary School's student population of 475 students has grown by 19% over five school years.
+- Martin Luther King Junior Elementary School's student population of 475 students has stayed relatively flat over five school years.

 - The teacher population of 26 teachers has declined by 7% over five school years.

 - Martin Luther King Junior Elementary School is ranked within the bottom 50% of all 1,263 schools in Alabama (based off of combined Math and Reading proficiency testing data) for the 2016-17 school year.